Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 • Moreover, to obtain the signature the students must successfully complete a home assignment.

 • Written exam.
 The exam has two parts.
-Both parts have to be completed successfully (minimum 40%) to pass the exam.
+Both parts have to be completed successfully (minimum 50%) to pass the exam.
+The evaluation of the home assignment is taken into account of the final grade (20% weight).

 11. Recaps